Skip to content

 Your cart is empty

-Article: 11 Excellent Exercise Band Training Tips and Tricks
+Article: 11 Excellent Band Training Exercises

 There a bunch of great reasons to be doing banded training.
 They’re a break from normal exercise, can help correct muscle imbalances and mobility issues, and you can take them anywhere.
 Some people try band training and they feel like it’s too easy but that is because band training is different from weight training.
 It isn’t about how heavy you can go.
 I’ll explain how in the rest of the article.